-The degree to which people are affected by climate change is partly a function of their social status, gender, poverty level, power, and access to and control over resources.
-Women are often more vulnerable to the negative effects of climate change because of their lower social status and responsibility for household duties.
-This is particularly true of women in the Global South, where the vast majority of farming work, household tasks and cooking is performed by women.
-These same women are mainly dependent on natural resources for income-, fueland food-generating opportunities.
+Men and women experience the effects of climate change differently.
+This is as a result of their social status, gendered inequalities, poverty level, access to and control over resources as well as where they live.
+Women are more vulnerable to the negative effects of climate change.
+This is particularly true for women in global South who perform a vast majority of farm work, cooking and other household tasks.
+These same women are mainly dependent on natural resources for income, fuel, and food-generating opportunities.